skyfox69/jsapi/README.md

 [Specifying properties]: #specifying-properties

-A nested parameter or a property of a request body or response is defined by a nested `property` directive, for example:
+A property of a parameter, request body or response is defined by a nested `property` directive, for example:

 ```ruby
 api_operation do